- Requires enrollment at an eligible post secondary institution.

 - Some private loan lenders require interest only payments during the school period while student is enrolled.

 Private Loans - Numerous lending institutions throughout the country offer students a variety of private loan programs.
 These loans are not subsidized by the government and may be used to cover educational expenses not covered by financial aid.
 A FAFSA is strongly suggested, as most will qualify for a Stafford Loan which may be a better program; private loans should be considered as a last resort after exhausting all other options.
-Apply for Summer 2013 starting April 1st, 2013 and the Fall/Spring 2013-2014 year starting May 1st, 2013.
+You should start applying no sooner than 90 days before the start of your requested semester(s).
+Applying any earlier may put you at risk of your credit check expiring before the loan can be processed.
 The link below will take you to a tutorial that will provide you with some important information regarding private loans.
 At the end of the tutorial, you will be given a list of several loan options.
 The lenders listed have demonstrated that they offer competitive products.
 In addition, they offer exceptional customer service that includes having an online loan application, online loan certification by an institution, ability for customers to reach a knowledgeable representative quickly, efficient resolution of issues, and online loan management tools.
 The lenders have not been ranked and are listed in random order.
 If you wish to borrow from a different lender, please check with them to see if they offer an online application.
 Please note that some lenders may require interest-only payments while you are in school.
 Your lender will provide you with a Loan Self-Certification Form that you will have to complete as part of the application.
-This form is also available here: Private Loan Self Certification , and at the front desk of the Financial Aid Office.
+This form is also available here: Private Loan Self Certification Form , and at the front desk of the Financial Aid Office.

 Code of Conduct